What is friendly fraud? Causes, effects, and prevention tips

 Intentional friendly fraud

 In cases of intentional friendly fraud, customers make legitimate purchases but still dispute the charges with their banks.
-Often, the customer’s goal is to obtain a refund for items they claim never arrived or arrived in poor condition.
-The customer may also claim they didn’t make the purchase to get a refund and keep the items.
+This scam is also a form of refund fraud wherein the customer’s goal is to obtain a refund for items they claim never arrived or arrived in poor condition.
+The customer may also claim they didn’t make the purchase to get a refund but keep the items.

 These intentional schemes are all cases of friendly fraud and policy abuse.
 If a business has a lax refund or return policy, it’s easy for bad actors to commit friendly fraud.
 Lax policies include not limiting the number of times a customer can return or request a refund.
 They also include allowing customers to return items without reason.